- New Horizons in Law and Economics series

-Sophie Harnay and Isabelle Vigouroux 4.1 INTRODUCTION European legal integration has deeply transformed the nature of the European Community (EC).
+4. Judicial competition, legal innovation and European integration: an economic analysis* Sophie Harnay and Isabelle Vigouroux 4.1 INTRODUCTION European legal integration has deeply transformed the nature of the European Community (EC).
 Repeated decisions by the European Court of Justice (ECJ) in the direction of the constitutionalization of the initial set of European Treaties, the so-called ‘judicial activism’ of the fifteen judges of Luxembourg, and the growing importance of the European jurisprudence have gradually affected not only the content of domestic law of member states but also the legal enforcement process by their national courts.
 In this respect, one of the major questions posed by the evolution of the Community relates to the relationship between the European Court of Justice and national judges.
 The trickiness of the issue stems from the possible contradiction between the empowerment of the former and the preservation of the latter’s role.
 In particular, the national courts’ acceptance of the European legal integration, their willingness to enforce European law within national legal orders, even if widely investigated by legal scholars and political scientists, have received (to our knowledge) relatively few echoes among lawyer economists, although it is an issue about which economic tools may prove their relevancy.
 The problem that has to be explained is the influence of coexisting judiciaries on the European integration process.
 A usual analysis refers to the respective empowerment of national and European judges.
 The emphasis is put on the vested interest of national judges to promote EC law.
-Once they have become aware that European integration could help them to increase their power...
+Once they have become...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.